idk-adeee/ODT-2026-TarotVulture/README.md

 - how documentation will be maintained.

 **Response:**
 `We divided work based on strengths but kept testing and problem-solving collaborative.
-Mechanical and fabrication decisions were led by the teammate working more closely with the physical model, while electronics and code integration were led by the teammate working more closely with MicroPython and laptop scripting.
+Mechanical, electronics and fabrication decisions were led by the teammate working more closely with the physical model, while code integration were led by the teammate working more closely with MicroPython and laptop scripting.
 Major decisions were tested physically before being accepted, especially when hardware behavior was uncertain.`

 `We regularly adjusted the plan when parts failed or behaved differently than expected.
 The README acts as process documentation, not only a final summary, so major changes, failures, and fixes should be added as evidence of iteration.`